If Your Annoying Coworkers Were Indiscreet Buildings

 The connection here is plain and simple: bad coworkers, bad architecture, perfect pair.
-It's not uncommon for architects to take inspiration from the human body, but consider these nine pairings to be what would happen if your least favorite coworkers were reincarnated in building form.
+It's not uncommon for architects to take inspiration from the human body, but consider these eight pairings to be what would happen if your least favorite coworkers were reincarnated in building form.

 The Coworker: Corey the Conversationalist